mblayman/mattlayman.com/content/blog/2017-02-28-open-graph-twitter-plugins.md

 <meta property="og:image"
   content="http://www.mattlayman.com/2017/og.png" />
 <meta property="og:title"
-  content="Open Graph, Twitter cards, and plugins...
+  content="Open Graph, X cards, and plugins...
 Oh My!" />
 <meta property="og:description"
   content="Social media is a huge part of how people share news with each
            other on the internet.
-This post looks into how to make your content appear richer on sites like Facebook and Twitter." />
+This post looks into how to make your content appear richer on sites like Facebook and X." />
 ```

 All of these meta tags are added to the `head` portion